sirosen/globus-sdk-python/docs/services/timer.rst

 TimerJob (legacy)
 ~~~~~~~~~~~~~~~~~

-The ``TimerJob`` class is still supported for creating timer, but it is
+The ``TimerJob`` class is still supported for creating timers, but it is
 not recommended.
 New users should prefer the ``TransferTimer`` class.